Amalie Rothschild: Artistic style

-During the Jewish Women's Archive oral history interview Rothschild said that she her style gradually evolved from realist to abstract during the 1940s and early 1950s.
-She made the change entirely on her own in a slow self-taught process.
+During the Jewish Women's Archive oral history interview, Rothschild said that she her style gradually evolved from realist to abstract during the 1940s and early 1950s.
+She made the change on her own in a slow self-taught process.
 In viewing a retrospective exhibition of her work, a critic said in 2012 that Rothschild's 1948 oil painting "Portrait of Me (Self Portrait with Crossed Arms)" seemed to be a transitional work, particularly as it emphasized Rothschild's angular shoulders and arms.
-This painting can be seen in the 1984 photo of Rothschild along with an earlier self-portrait.
-The photo is shown in the box at top.
-In the interview she also said her experience as a volunteer art therapist in the 1950s helped her to move away from planned and structured work and to move toward a more spontaneous expression of emotion.
-In 1958 a gallerist described the paintings in her emerging geometric style as "personal abstract statements characterized by subtlety of color, symbol, and pattern."
+In the interview, she also said her experience as a volunteer art therapist in the 1950s helped her to move away from planned and structured work and to move toward a more spontaneous expression of emotion.
+In 1958, a gallerist described the paintings in her emerging geometric style as "personal abstract statements characterized by subtlety of color, symbol, and pattern."
 Her interest in the human figure persisted even as what was seen as her "distinctive take on geometric abstraction" evolved, and many of her paintings contain elements that derive from parts of the body as seen from unusual angles.
 The 1968 acrylic painting "Ripening of the Oranges, Sicily" (shown at left) is said to be a first-rate example of how she relied upon a "gridded composition that allowed for both structural variation and representational allusion."

-During the 1960s Rothschild made a transition from being mainly a painter to being mainly a sculptor.
+During the 1960s, Rothschild made a transition from painting to sculpture.
 She took evening sculpture classes at the Baltimore Museum of Art and began to make assemblages using found objects, including pieces of wood that she arranged to have cast in bronze at a foundry in Pennsylvania.
 She gradually expanded the scope of her sculptural work to include a wide variety of materials including found objects, Plexiglas, metals, and particleboard.
 She usually made her sculptures by herself, without outside help.
 In size they range from large outdoor and sometimes monumental pieces to small works that can be held in the hand.
-Her 1996 sculpture, "Birth of a Mermaid," (shown right) shows her mature style in this medium.

-In the early 1980s Rothschild learned paper-making at the Pyramid Atlantic Art Center in Hyattsville, Maryland.
+In the early 1980s, Rothschild learned paper-making at the Pyramid Atlantic Art Center in Hyattsville, Maryland.
 She used this new skill to make what one critic called "highly embossed sculptural works."
-One of these sculptural works, "Josepha" (1984), can be seen at left.